utPLSQL/utPLSQL-cli/README.md

 -f=format           - A reporter to be used for reporting.
                       If no -f option is provided, the default ut_documentation_reporter is used.
-                      See reporters list for possible values -o=output         - Defines file name to save the output from the specified reporter.
+                      See reporters command for possible values -o=output         - Defines file name to save the output from the specified reporter.
                       If defined, the output is not displayed on screen by default.
 This can be changed with the -s parameter.
                       If not defined, then output will be displayed on screen, even if the parameter -s is not specified.